Chilkoot Pass: Background

 Park officials still require travellers to make preparation for hiking in this area.
-But in 1995, the list for travelling the Trail and Pass was very different, as the technologies allowed for a much smaller supply list.
-In addition, more creature comforts were available, such as a lightweight camp stove.
+But the list for travelling the Trail and Pass is now very different, as the technologies allow for a much smaller supply list.
+In addition, more creature comforts are available, such as lightweight camp stoves.

 No traveller could take his supplies across the pass at once, so several trips had to be made in order to transport all needed goods to the destination.
-Quite often the supplies had to be carried by hand in 50-60 pound packs, as the passes proved to be too narrow for wagons or draft animals.
+Quite often the supplies had to be carried by hand in 50–60-pound packs, as the passes proved to be too narrow for wagons or draft animals.
 The travel was slow and what would have taken a few hours in another environment required days to complete.
 It is estimated that for every mile their supplies moved, the travelers had to walk 80 miles to get it there.

 Only the wealthiest of stampeders could afford to hire labour to transport their supplies.
 Most stampeders had to carry their own.
 The professional packers of the time mainly consisted of Alaska Natives and First Nations people (Indians), who charged 1 cent per pound they carried.
 Working the market, the packers quickly moved to new customers if there was a hint of more money to be offered by someone else.
 The packing fees charged by professional packers were subject to change as the weather changed.
-Ground conditions could make the packing much more difficult, and muddier ground conditions were harder to traverse as compared to frozen, snow-covered ground.
+Ground conditions could make the packing much more difficult, and muddier ground was harder to traverse than frozen, snow-covered ground.

 The Pass

-The Chilkoot trail rose 900 ft to the base of the Chilkoot Pass to an area called the Scales.
-This was a rough rock-strewn area and was named because it was the last place where travelers could have their packs reweighed, and adjustments could be made to their payments.
+The Chilkoot trail rose 900 ft to the base of the Chilkoot Pass at an area called the Scales.
+This was a rough rock-strewn area, so named because it was the last place where travelers could have their packs reweighed and adjustments could be made to their payments.
 The Scales was also used as a place where travelers could store their provisions and supplies while going to lower levels to get the remainder, before continuing on their journey up the Pass.
 After the Scales, the ground rose about 500 to 600 ft over a distance of approximately 1/2 mi.
 The trail was covered with giant, sharp slabs of rock, which made the footing treacherous and often induced crawling during the summer months.

 In the winter, workers cut the ice into 1500 steps, which came to be known as the 'Golden Stairs'.
-The steps were too narrow for more than one person to climb up at a time, so the trek was limited to a single-file line up the mountain, as shown in the photo for this article.
+The steps were too narrow for more than one person to climb at a time, so the trek was limited to a single-file line up the mountain, as shown in the photo for this article.
 The workers who had carved steps into the ice of Chilkoot Pass also charged travelers to ascend the mountain, as the travelers had to use their stairs.